Wedlake History, Family Crest & Coats of Arms

 Early History of the Wedlake family

-Another 187 words (13 lines of text) covering the years 1172, 1225, 1455 and 1487 are included under the topic Early Wedlake History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wedlake research.
+Another 94 words (7 lines of text) covering the years 1172, 1225, 1455 and 1487 are included under the topic Early Wedlake History in all our PDF Extended History products and printed products wherever possible.

 Wedlake Spelling Variations